 16. Donate time to a local charity.

 Instead of spending the weekend golfing or shopping or something similarly expensive, spend a weekend volunteering for a local charity.
 Why?
 You might discover that your priorities are a bit out of whack, or you might find a new passion in life.
-To get you started, take a look at my favorite charity.

 17. Decorate your home with some simple elegance.